Orange-OpenSource/fiware-cepheus/doc/cep/configuration.md

  - `type`: the type of the Context Entity, mandatory.
  - `isPattern`: if the `id` is a pattern, optional, default: `false`.
  - `attributes`: the list of Context Attributes to match, mandatory, cannot be empty.
- - `providers` : the list of URL to Context Provider to subscribe for this Context Entity, optional.
+ - `providers` : the list of URL to Context Provider to subscribe for this Context Entity.

 Each Context Attributes is defined by: